satakshi234/Customer-Churn-Analysis-Project/README.md

 # 📷 Dashboard Preview
 ![Dashboard](Churn_Analysis.png)

-# 📂 Dataset Description
+# 📂 Dataset Details (Enhanced View)

-The dataset contains customer-level information with the following features:

-Column Name	Description
+This dataset captures customer behavior, subscription details, and billing information to analyze churn patterns effectively.

+# 🧾 Customer Information

-customerID	Unique ID for each customer gender	Male / Female
+customerID → Unique identifier assigned to each customer

+gender → Customer gender (Male / Female)

-SeniorCitizen	Whether customer is senior (1 = Yes, 0 = No)
+SeniorCitizen → Indicates if the customer is a senior citizen (1 = Yes, 0 = No)

-Partner	Has a partner (Yes/No)
+Partner → Whether the customer has a partner (Yes / No)

-Dependents	Has dependents (Yes/No) tenure	Number of months with the company
+Dependents → Whether the customer has dependents (Yes / No)

+# 📞 Service Subscription Details

-PhoneService	Phone service subscription
+PhoneService → Availability of phone service

+MultipleLines → Whether multiple lines are subscribed

-MultipleLines	Multiple lines subscription InternetService	Type of internet (DSL, Fiber, None) OnlineSecurity	Online security service
+InternetService → Type of internet service (DSL / Fiber Optic / None)

+# 🔐 Value-Added Services

+OnlineSecurity → Subscription to online security service

-OnlineBackup	Backup service
+OnlineBackup → Backup service availability

-DeviceProtection	Device protection
+DeviceProtection → Device protection plan

-TechSupport	Technical support
+TechSupport → Access to technical support

+# 🎬 Entertainment Services

-StreamingTV	TV streaming
+StreamingTV → Subscription to TV streaming

-StreamingMovies	Movie streaming
+StreamingMovies → Subscription to movie streaming

+# 📃 Contract & Billing Information

+Contract → Type of contract (Monthly / 1 Year / 2 Year)

-Contract	Contract type (Month-to-month, One year, Two year) PaperlessBilling	Billing mode
+PaperlessBilling → Billing mode (Paperless or not)

-PaymentMethod	Payment method used
+PaymentMethod → Mode of payment used

-MonthlyCharges	Monthly bill amount
+# 💰 Financial Metrics

+MonthlyCharges → Amount charged per month

-TotalCharges	Total amount charged
+TotalCharges → Total amount billed to the customer

+tenure → Duration (in months) the customer has stayed

+# 🔄 Target Variable

-Churn	Whether customer left (Yes/No)
+Churn → Indicates whether the customer has left the service (Yes / No)

 # 🧮 Measures / KPIs Created